 Spring cleaning isn’t just about dusting and scrubbing; it’s also an excellent opportunity to declutter and reorganise your living space.
 A well-organised pantry can make meal preparation easier and help reduce food waste.

-Start by removing everything from the shelves and checking expiration dates.
-Group similar items together and consider using clear containers for items like flour, sugar, and pasta.
+Start by removing everything from the shelves and checking expiry dates.
+Group similar items together and consider using clear, airtight containers for items like flour, sugar, and pasta.
 This not only looks neater but also helps keep ingredients fresh.

 Image courtesy of Kaboompics.com.
 Published on: January 31st, 2021.
 Source: pexels.com